Originally Posted: Jun 15, 2015

 Complete prerequisites and entrance exams

-Visit the academic counseling center (right now!)
+Visit the academic counseling center

 Many students don’t visit their college’s counseling center until they have been in school for a full semester.
 This is a waste of a valuable free resource.
 Students entering community college should see an academic counselor before they even sign up for classes and follow through on advice.
 This is especially important if you’re planning to transfer to a four-year school.
+Academic advisors are there to ensure you do your best in school—and every college typically assigns an advisor to every student.
+Connect with your as soon as possible for academic success.

 Opt for eight-week courses